Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the rules in relation to company pension rights in the event of an acquisition?

 In the event of continuation of employment, a ruling from the Israeli tax authorities is required to transfer the pension funds from the control of the initial employer to the new employer.
+An application for such a ruling is to be filed with the tax authorities by the initial employer.

 Other relevant considerations